-The first European settlers had arrived on the 40-square-mile island in 1632.
+The first European settlers had arrived on the 104-square-kilometre island in 1632.
 They were English and Irish Catholics brought from the Protestant-only island of St. Kitts.
 In the 17th century, Montserrat became the sole refuge for persecuted Irish Catholics.
-Cromwell banished his political prisoners to the "Emerald Isle" in the Leewards islands after his victory at Drogheda.
+Cromwell banished his political prisoners to the "Emerald Isle" in the Leewards Islands after his victory at Drogheda.

 The island's unique Irish heritage is still seen in common surnames and place names such as Drummonds, Sweeney and Fogarty.
 When you arrive at the Gerald's airport they stamp your passport with a shamrock.
 Erin's harp appears on the national flag.
 The local dish, goat water, is thought be derived from Irish stew.
 The local dance, "Bam-Chick-a-Lay" has its roots in Irish dance.

 But Montserrat's history is now more modern.
 In 1995, the Soufriere Hills volcano rumbled into life.
 Two years later, it erupted.
-In 90 seconds the capital of Plymouth was engulfed by pyroclastic flows and left under 40 feet of volcanic ash and rubble.
+In 90 seconds the capital of Plymouth was engulfed by pyroclastic flows and left under 12 metres of volcanic ash and rubble.
 Only the tops of the church steeple and clock are now visible.
 W.H.
-Bramble airport disappeared.
+Bramble Airport disappeared.
 As did the Belem Valley golf course and the island's one cinema.
 One end of the island was evacuated and the population dropped from 11,000 to barely four.
 Only 19 people were killed.
-An Exclusion Zone was set up.
+An exclusion zone was set up.

 St Patrick's Day commemorates a struggle.
 Our Cudjoe Head Day commemorates a runaway slave who was hanged from a cotton tree.
 The island's emancipation day celebrates the abolition of slavery in 1834.